JamieBort/Learning-Directory/Accessibility/README.md

 Which resources are there me to use as an end user - if I want to list to a text-based site for example?

 ## Questions
+## More general questions
+* what are some good resources?
+* where to start reading?
+(I have a lot of resources to look though...)
+* what are the general issues that need to be addressed?
+* what are the more easily addressed issues?

+## Accessability-specific questions to have answered

 Of particular interest: User accessible navigation - color blind and screenreader friendly

 What to keep in mind?